trinodb/trino/presto-docs/src/main/sphinx/migration/from-hive.rst

 Use UNNEST to expand arrays and maps
 ------------------------------------

-Presto supports :ref:`unnest` for expanding arrays and maps.
+Trino supports :ref:`unnest` for expanding arrays and maps.
 Use ``UNNEST`` instead of ``LATERAL VIEW explode()``.

 Hive query::